KagChi/kannachan/README.md

 🎵 | Listen to a music with style!
 Feature rich with high quality music from YouTube/Soundcloud.

+## Disclaimer
+- please support the project by give the project star
-please don't sell the code under any circumstances, the code will always free.
+- please don't sell the code under any circumstances, the code will always free.